bgamari/ghc-wiki-import/commentary/compiler/code-layout.md

-Performance counters indicate the DSB buffer being the culprint.
+Performance counters indicate the DSB buffer being the culprit.
 But I haven't yet been able to find out how so.

 ### Things left to do: